String

 std.str_lower

-str_lower :: fn (str: *string) #inline
+str_lower :: fn (str: *string) s32 #inline

-Converts input string to lower case.
+Converts ascii input string to lower case and returns count of changed characters.

 File: string.bl